ratnapalshende/multithreading-experiments/README.md

 b = a
 ```
 Here you can see the refference count for String object `"hello"` is 2 pointing by `a` and `b`.<br>

-Now assume GIL allowed to run multiple threads at the same time then race conditions will happen because more than one thread will be accessing and modifying memory at the same time which can lead to unexpected behaviour and even program will crash and something bad can happen, to avoid this GIL exist in python.
+If the GIL allowed multiple threads to run simultaneously, race conditions could occur, with multiple threads accessing and modifying memory at the same time.
+This could lead to unexpected behavior, crashes, and other issues.
+To avoid this, the GIL exists in Python.
 <br>

 Python is their from long time when operating system doesn't even know about threads that's why GIL is included in python, but now in this modern world with multi core cpus where we can run one thread on one cpu core achieving parallelism and to do that we need a way to make python faster for multithreaded programs.<br>
 So to make python future proof and more resilient community is working on to remove GIL, for now in 3.13 they introduced experimental feature where devopers can test it in their enviornment.